The world is going green in 2020. Or at least that’s what it feels like.

 Investors usually use a benchmark to determine how well a company has performed.
 For stocks, this is often an index.

-If you were looking at a UK company, you might use the FTSE 250 as your benchmark.
+If you were looking at a UK company, you might use the UK 250 as your benchmark.
 Similarly, American investors often use the S&P 500 to gauge the performance of US stocks.

-On the other hand, Foresight Solar, a solar investment trust that was also popular with Freetraders last year, saw its value increase by 18.65 per cent over the past five years — well below the FTSE 250.
+On the other hand, Foresight Solar, a solar investment trust that was also popular with Freetraders last year, saw its value increase by 18.65 per cent over the past five years — well below the UK 250 index.

 In the US, Tesla saw its share price grow by 34.89 per cent during 2019, with the S&P 500 increasing by 28.71 per cent.